ncatlab/nlab-content/pages/0/1/1/3/3110/content.md

 \end{proof}

 \begin{remark}
-The two factorizations constructed above are in fact functorial.
-This model structure is easily seen to be [[cofibrantly generated model category|cofibrantly generated]], although the above factorizations are not those constructed from the [[small object argument]] (though they are closely related to the [[algebraic weak factorization system]]s produced from Richard Garner's modified small object argument).
+The two factorizations constructed above are in fact [[functorial factorizations]].

+While this model structure is [[cofibrantly generated model category|cofibrantly generated]] (Prop. \ref{CofibrantGeneration}), the above factorizations are not those constructed from the [[small object argument]] (though they are closely related to the [[algebraic weak factorization systems]] produced by the [[algebraic small object argument]].
 \end{remark}

 ### Without choice

 In the absence of the [[axiom of choice]], one must distinguish between *strong equivalences of categories*, which come with an inverse up to isomorphism, and *weak equivalences of categories*, which are merely fully faithful and essentially surjective on objects.
 Since weak equivalences of categories still "preserve all categorical information," we might hope to find a model structure on $Cat$ whose weak equivalences are the *weak* equivalences of categories.
-The notion of [[anafunctor]] also suggests such an approach, since an anafunctor (the "right" replacement for a functor in the absence of choice) is a particular sort of [[generalized morphism]]: a span $A\leftarrow F \to B$ of functors in which $F\to A$ is a surjective equivalence.
+The notion of [[anafunctor]] also suggests such an approach, since an anafunctor (the "right" replacement for a functor in the absence of choice) is a particular sort of generalized morphism: a [[span]] $A\leftarrow F \to B$ of functors in which $F\to A$ is a surjective equivalence.

 If there is to be such a model structure, however, then since generalized morphisms between fibrant-and-cofibrant objects are all represented by ordinary ones, there must exist "cofibrant categories" and "fibrant categories" such that every anafunctor between fibrant-and-cofibrant categories is equivalent to an honest functor, and every category can be replaced by a fibrant and cofibrant one.
 It seems unlikely that this would be true without *any* choice-like axioms, but notably weaker axioms than full AC do suffice.